logicalgraphs/CryptoCoin/README.md

 ## Revision History
 ### ... or feeping creatures!
 AHA!

+* 2021-06-05: reporting the average price of coin bought.
 * 2021-06-04: added transfers of funds between accounts.
 Transactions now transfer funds from the linked-account, updating that account's balance.
 * 2021-06-01: Updated reports: portfolii show even if 'next day' (UTC)